GSA/digitalgov.gov/content/news/2016/04/2016-04-06-three-teams-using-the-draft-u-s-web-design-standards-talk-about-their-experiences.md

 authors:
   - melody-kramer

+topics:
+  - software-engineering
+  - design
+  - product-and-project-management
+  - content-strategy
+  - open-source
+  - user-experience
+  - policy

 ---

 In the five months since we launched the [Draft U.S. Web Design Standards](https://playbook.cio.gov/designstandards) — the U.S. government’s very own set of common UI components and visual styles for websites — over a dozen websites have used components of the Draft Standards on their sites.

 Recently, we talked to three federal web designers about their experiences using the Draft Standards, which were designed with accessibility and flexibility in mind:

 * Maria Marrero is the User Experience Designer for [USA.gov](https://www.usa.gov/).
 * Luke Keller is a Presidential Innovation Fellow and product designer who worked on [vote.usa.gov](https://vote.usa.gov/).
-  * Eddie Hunter works on the U.S. Geological Survey’s HazDev web team, which is working on a [web application](https://github.com/usgs/earthquake-eventpages) for displaying earthquakes as well as [a website for the Earthquake Hazards program](http://earthquake.usgs.gov/).
+  Eddie Hunter works on the U.S. Geological Survey’s HazDev web team, which is working on a [web application](https://github.com/usgs/earthquake-eventpages) for displaying earthquakes as well as [a website for the Earthquake Hazards program](http://earthquake.usgs.gov/).

 Each site incorporates parts of the Draft Standards in different ways.
 We chatted with Maria, Eddie, and Luke about their experiences using the Draft Standards — and how they would improve them.